 As a music reviewer, he was one of the first print journalists to use a portable computer to cover a Grateful Dead rock concert — in 1977.

 From July 2014-May 2019, Steve was New Jersey/Pennsylvania correspondent for GlobeSt.com, a commercial real estate news website, and a contributor to its sister print publication, RealEstate Forum.
-StateBroadcastNews.com has provided audio and video news content for GlobeSt.com, as well as for NJSpotlight.com, a public policy news website focusing on New Jersey statewide issues.
+StateBroadcastNews.com has provided audio and video news content for GlobeSt.com.
+In 2019, he began reporting commercial real estate stories for Real Estate NJ magazine.

 Since 1996, Steve has also been the author of “CompuSchmooze,” a monthly column about technology (frequently with a Jewish focus), in the Jewish Community Voice of Southern New Jersey, a 20,000+ circulation biweekly publication of the Jewish Federation of Southern New Jersey.
 He added audio and video podcasts to the newspaper column in 2005, and helped the newspaper identify and implement a web-based publishing process for the publication’s website.